-On this page you will learn how authors of the Darwin Correspondence Project website, and by direct association its textbooks at Cambridge University, have engaged in academic fraud by pretending they have read and transcribed all known Darwin's letters to Patrick Matthew.
+On this page you will learn how authors of the Darwin Correspondence Project website, and by direct association its textbooks at Cambridge University, have at least seemingly engaged in academic fraud by apparently pretending they have read and transcribed all known Darwin's letters to Patrick Matthew.
 In fact, they have been replicating, without citation of the authors involved, secondary published sources that contain a transcription error dating back to Calman's transcription of the original three letters that were shown to him by Matthew's daughter, Euphema Matthew, in or before 1912.
 Calman wrote that his 1912 published transcriptions were the first publication of those letters.
 However, The Darwin Correspondence Project cites the original letters in Edinburgh National Library as their claimed source.
 That is a deception and amounts to academic irregularity.
 In effect, it is academic fraud and proof of plagiary of Calman's original transcription.

 Images of these three Darwin letters, which have never before published, are now published on this web page.
-They were sent to m under licence by Ian Hardie on 8th Novemeber 2019.
+They were sent to me under licence by Ian Hardie on 8th Novemeber 2019.
 Ian and his wife transcribed these originals.
 In so doing, they found they differ from transcriptions published elsewhere.
-Tipped off by an email from Hardie, my own research of November 10th 2019 identified that the erroneous transcription on the Darwin Correspondence Project, and these same error in countless other publications, date back to Calman's 1912 transcription error.
+Tipped off by an email from Hardie, my own research of November 10th 2019 identified that the erroneous transcription on the Darwin Correspondence Project, and these same error in countless other publications, date back to Calman's 1912 transcription errors.

 After Patrick Matthew outed Darwin's replication of his prior published breakthrough in an open letter to the Gardeners' Chronicle (1860) and in a series of other letters written to journal and newspaper editors, Matthew and Darwin corresponded.
 In 1863 Darwin's wife, Emma, replied to one of Matthew's letters to her husband because Darwin claimed to be too ill to write.